ustwo/US2MapperKit/README.md

 ![alt tag](/readme_assets/transformer_fullname_example.png?raw=true)
 <br/>

-Note: The order of the keys in the model mapping determines the order of the input values in the `func transformValues(inputValues : [AnyObject]?) -> AnyObject?`.
+Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, AnyObject>?) -> AnyObject?` method defined by the protocol.

-##Installation
+####Compound Value Transformer

+Currently the only packaged trasnformer shipped with the framework is  the `US2CompoundValueTransformer` which takes in a dictionary of values per `US2TransformerProtocol`, and creates a compound output value form the values passed in.

+Currently there is potential for more transformers to be added in the future release.

+## <a name="Installation"></a>Installation

 ####Manual Install